H1B Visa Guide: Everything You Need to Know About the H1B Visa

 13. H1B Visa Exceptions

-Citizens of Chile and Singapore are eligible for H1B1 status.
-H1B1 visas are valid for up to 18 months and can be renewed indefinitely.
-You can apply either through USCIS or at a US consulate abroad.
-Those under H1B1 status are not counted toward the 65,000 visa cap and are not subject to the same six year maximum stay as those on the H1B.
+Citizens of Chile and Singapore may seek the H-1B1 classification under separate free-trade-agreement provisions.
+H-1B1 petitions are typically approved initially for up to 18 months and may be extended one year at a time without a fixed six-year maximum stay.
+H-1B1 beneficiaries are not counted toward the 65,000 H-1B cap.
+However, each stay and renewal remains subject to adjudication and approval by the relevant authorities.
 Some jobs that are not considered specialty occupations and are ineligible for an H1B visa may be accepted under the H1B1 visa.
 If you believe you may be eligible for an H1B1 visa, an immigration lawyer, like myself or another member of my team, can assist you further.

 Applicants for an H1B1 visa can apply directly at the consulate or with USCIS (as a change of status).
 H1B1 applicants can provide all documentation directly to a consular officer when they seek visa stamping.
 They need not have an approval before their consular appointment.